UniBwM-IFS-AILab/REAP/README.md

     send:    true
 ```

-Afterwards you have to make a clean rebuild of PX4-Autopilot and the px4_ros_com package.
+For the `urtps_bridge_topics.yaml` of the *px4_ros_com* package you have to make similar changes, just using slightly different naming conventions (e.g. `VehicleGlobalPosition` instead of `vehicle_global_position`).
+Afterwards you have to make a clean rebuild of PX4-Autopilot and the *px4_ros_com* package.
 You might also want to add the line `source ~/px4_ros_com_ros2/install/setup.bash` to your aliases.sh or .bashrc file, to automatically load the _px4_ros_com_ros2_ workspace every time you start a new terminal tab within the WSL2 instance.

 >**⚠ Info** If you already enabled the message types but they still aren't listed as topics after starting the micrortps_agent, the following links might help:
 >- https://github.com/PX4/px4_ros_com/issues/124